KevGildea/KevGildea.github.io/_posts/2021-09-20-EOM-contact-modelling.md

 ### Implications

 In this post I have developed a physics simulation/computational model of a bouncing ball.
-Relationships between system parameters ans effects on the motion of a dropped ball are investigated.
-Namely, the drop height, initial velocity, ball mass, ball size, and the ground surface stiffness and damping coefficient.
-Exploring this code and varying parameters may allow the user gain an understanding of the effects of contact characteristics on ball motion.
+Relationships between system parameters and the motion of a dropped ball are investigated, namely, the drop height, initial velocity, ball mass, ball size, and the ground surface stiffness and damping coefficient.
+Exploring this code and varying parameters may allow the user gain an understanding of the effects of contact characteristics.